jmcgarr/netflix-culture-devops/slides.md

 ### can you trust them to make the
 ### [fit] _**right decisions**_?

+^ - Not just a Netflix thing
+- Damon Edwards and the show Carrier

 ---
 ### Centralized teams
 ![](images/nflx-hq-2.JPG)

-^ an outcome of F&R are product teams
+^ - an outcome of F&R are product teams

 ---
 ![](images/river.jpg)

-^ deploying software is like crossing a river
+^ - deploying software is like crossing a river

 ---
 ![](images/ferryman.jpg)

-^ highly coupled
+^ - highly coupled
-somebody else's responsibility
+- somebody else's responsibility

 ---
 ![](images/ferryman.jpg)
 ### centralized _**Ops or QA**_ teams

+^ - a likely outcome
+- QA is responsible for testing
+- Ops is responsible for operations

 ---
 ![](images/bridge.jpg)

+^ - the Netflix DevOps model is like a bridge
+- centralized teams provide the bridge
+- dev teams drive themselves across the river

 ---
 ![](images/bridge.jpg)
 ### centralized _**Tools**_ teams

-^ teams take ownership of planning their deploy
+^ teams take ownership of deployment

 ---
 Centralized teams _**enable**_ product teams

+^ the key word here is enable

 ---
 _**Engineering**_ Tools